emptonaut/goserver_example/README.md

 - Naming consistencies
 - Server's hardcoded configuration in main.
 - Client should not be configured to read a specific root CA.
-- Documentation (at least sequence diagram in this readme)
-- The http.Client usage in the client should be replaced with an interface (ideally a built in type) for dependency injection
+- The http.Client usage in the client should be replaced with an interface (ideally a type that's from a standard Go library) for dependency injection
 - Very limited request format (see next point)
-- Should have used gRPC in hindsight
+- Should have used gRPC in hindsight, but this was fun to do from scratch anyway.

 ## Screenshot of Demo